JustinLGates/.NET-WebApi-with-auth-template/README.md

 # .NET-WebApi-with-auth-template

-This template is set up with JwtBearer authentication, and database.
+This template is set up with JwtBearer authentication, and a gearhost sql database.

 # Setup

 ## Step 1

-use template to create your project
+use the template to create your project

 ## Step 2